salesforcecli/plugin-login/messages/logout.md

 # description

-By default, the command prompts you to confirm that you want to log out of all environments.
-You can't log out of selected environments, only all of them.
-Use --noprompt to not be prompted.
+By default, the command prompts you to select which environments you want to log out of.
+Use --no-prompt to not be prompted and log out of all environments.

 # examples